oracle-livelabs/adb/building-blocks/blocks/adb/use-partitioned-external-table/use-partitioned-external-table.md

 ## Task 5: Create, load and query an Oracle table from the object storage source

-1. Now that we have the external table, it's easy to create and load an Oracle Database table from the object storage source:
+1. Now that we have the external table, it's easy to create and load an Oracle Database table from the object storage source.
+Let's use the power of SQL and partition pruning by selecting only 6 months in the year 2020:
     ```
     <copy>create table custsales as
-select * from ext_custsales_part;
+select * from ext_custsales_part where month in ('2020-07', '2020-08', '2020-09', '2020-10', '2020-11', '2020-12');
     </copy>
     ```
     ``CREATE TABLE AS SELECT``, or CTAS, is a shortcut for both creating and populating a table.